 The act of someone going to punch another is the assault and the actual punch is the battery.
-Therefore, you may typically hear the term of “Assault and Battery,” as a single phase.
+Therefore, you may typically hear the term of “Assault and Battery,” as a single phrase.

 How to Win Your Case:

 First principal in winning a case is to know that you will likely have to go to court more than one time.
 The first time in court is simply for a person to enter a plea of “guilty” (I did it) or “not guilty (I did not do it).
 Also, at the first court appearance your attorney will enter his Appearance.
-This mean that he will let the court know in writing that he is your attorney.
-Furthermore, during the first court date your attorney should receive the “Discovery.”
+This means that he will let the court know in writing that he is your attorney.
+Furthermore, during the first court date, your attorney should receive the “Discovery.”
 Discovery is the evidence the state has against you.
-Discover consists of police reports, witness statements, video (if there is any).
-Once these procedures are complete the case will be continued for your attorney to review the Discovery.
-Once your attorney has reviewed the Discover, pre-trial motions can be filed or the case can be set for trial.
+Discovery consists of police reports, witness statements, and video (if there is any).
+Once these procedures are complete, the case will be continued for your attorney to review the Discovery.
+Once your attorney has reviewed the Discovery, pre-trial motions can be filed or the case can be set for trial.

-A judge usually does not like if your attorney files pre-trial motions without reviewing the discovery.
+A judge usually does not like if your attorney files pre-trial motions without reviewing the Discovery.
 These judges will say, “how do you know there is a problem, you have not even reviewed the Discovery.”
-For this reason, I file any pretrial motions one the second or subsequent court appearance.
+For this reason, I file any pretrial motions on the second or subsequent court appearance.